XinghuiTao/ai_control/README.md

 #### Solutions
 ##### Add margin (Classical gain and phase margin)
-1. Too liyyrt, or applied in the wrong spot = failed requirement
+1. Too little, or applied in the wrong spot = failed requirement
-2. too much, or overly conservative = more expensive control system
+2. Too much, or overly conservative = more expensive control system

 # References